barbarer/py4e-int/_sources/01-intro/01-words-and-sentences.rst

   :feedback_b: When using quotes, a single quote needs to be followed by a single quote and a double quote needs to be followed by a double quote.
   :feedback_c: While this is common practice, it is not a rule.
 Single and double quotes do the same thing.
   :feedback_d: Try again!
-  :feedback_e: Correct!
-You can use double and quotes interchangeably in Python.
+  :feedback_e: You can use double and quotes interchangeably in Python.

   What is the difference between single and double quotes in Python?